-Join Ben Long for an in-depth discussion in this video About the Price Tower location, part of VR Photography and Video: The Basics.
+Join Ben Long for an in-depth discussion in this video About the Price Tower location, part of Learning VR Photography and Video.

 - I'm sitting here on the bottom floor of a two story suite of the Price Tower, seven stories above the ground.
 When we decided to do a VR course, I immediately thought of this building, which I'd been to before, because it's got beautiful spaces, but also, because it's spaces are somewhat confounding.
 It's hard to capture the layout and relationships of the lines in this space using normal still photography, so VR seemed an ideal way to record the visual experience of what Frank Lloyd Wright created here.